littlejohntj/blink-stream/README.md

 - Double notifactions when running locally since were using the same pubkeys for mainnet and local
 - Fails on sol transfers since there is no tokenTransfers struct in the helius response
 - Streamer name text does not render on production for the streamer image

+### Branding Todos
+- Make an info page
+- New favicon
+- Custom gif
+- Add a real domain name

 ### Setting Up Helius